tgstation/tgstation/README.md

     git clone https://gitlab.com/vgstation/vgstation.git

-(hint: hold down ctrl and press insert to paste into git bash)
+(Hint: hold down ctrl and press insert to paste into git bash)

 This will take a while to download, but it provides an easier method for updating.